tplisson/pyez-jinja2/README.md

 exit()
 ```

-# 2. Simple Jinja2 Template in a Python script
+# 2. Simple Python script with a Jinja2 Template
 Now instead of using the Python interpreter I can write a script that does the same thing.

 ## 2.1 Writing a simple Python script